-Learn how to cope with a grown child with mental illness, according to mental health professionals.
+Learn how to cope with a grown child with mental illness, as discussed by therapists, health professionals, and experts.

 Here are strategies parents can employ to help their children: